-Find out what you can do, who can help and about how to cope with a diagnosis of bone cancer.
+There are things you can do and people who can help you to cope with a diagnosis of bone cancer.

 This page is about cancer that starts in your bone (primary bone cancer).

 If your cancer has spread into bone from another part of the body, it is called secondary or metastatic bone cancer.

 You might have a number of different feelings when you're told you have cancer.
 You may feel shocked and upset.
 You might also feel: